i4Ds/IRE/IREMedia/README.md

-OculusCarVideo
+IREMedia
 ==================

-Example code for using the Oculus Rift forked from the project [Oculus Rift in Action](https://github.com/OculusRiftInAction/OculusRiftInAction).
+Code for using the Oculus Rift forked from the project [Oculus Rift in Action](https://github.com/OculusRiftInAction/OculusRiftInAction).

 # Notes